idugalic/micro-company/README.md

 # Application 'Micro Company' (Monolithic version)

 This version of the application is deployed as a single monolithic application.
-It is designed and architected in a way that supports easy migration to microservices architectural style.
+It is designed in a way that supports easy migration to microservices architectural style.

 ### Patterns and techniques: